Verdugo’s single in 10th lifts Red Sox past Guardians 8-7

 Myles Straw and Steven Kwan opened the ninth with singles before Ramírez lined one to center off Jansen.
 It was Jansen’s first blown save and run allowed this season.

-Mike Zunino singled home placement runner Gabriel Arias in the 10th against Brennan Bernardino before Christian Arroyo’s leadoff single tied it in the bottom half against Emmanuel Clase (1-2).
+Mike Zunino singled home placement runner Gabriel Arias in the 10th against Brennan Bernardino before Christian Arroyo’s leadoff single tied it in the bottom half against Cleveland’s tough closer Emmanuel Clase (1-2).

+“A day like this is awesome,” Arroyo said.
+“There’s not many words you can use to describe it.
+From the top to the bottom, everyone contributed.
+To come out with a ‘W’ against a guy like Clase in the bottom of the 10th, that’s huge.”

 After Arroyo was sacrificed to second and advanced on Zunino’s passed ball, Verdugo drove his single past a diving Amed Rosario at short.